The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 **The starting goal** is to learn about the approximately 50 software components required in the Client / Server software architecture you will need to download, install, configure, program and run to be able to use the end-user webapplications in your webbrowser.
 - You will learn about virtualisation to run the course software and data in a Virtual Machine (VM) isolated from your host operating system.
 In the full course you will also learn how to isolate software components in the VM by using Docker Containers and Volumes.
 - Learn along the way about the architecture and how virtualisation helps to update components independently and in sharing your VMs, containers and volumes with other data scientists and software developers.
+- So yes, the GeoStack Installation and Webapplication Programming is done on Linux as the guest operating system in the VM.
+A great opportunity for Linux newbies to get to know Linux step by step in practical way.
+- For programming Python, TypeScript/JavaScript and bash shell scripts are used in the simplest way possible and all source code and parameters used are explained in the documentation and in in-line source code comments.
+- There are also many installation-, import-, export- and conversion scripts to work fast and install and run without errors but also to help in learning how things actually work!

+There is no 'black magic' anymore, once explained!
+So go enjoy and learn things!

 ## Workflow
 In order to achieve these learning goals the activities are of course in the reverse order of the learning goals: